18F/eligibility-rules-service/README.md

 # Eligibility rules service

-18F is conducting research to identify opportunities for developing a web-based eligibility rules service that could be used to make eligibility determinations for a human services program.
-This _Phase 2_ work follows a prior _Phase 1_ investigation sprint that identified creating such a service as worthy of further exploration.
-This repository documents Phase 2.
+18F is conducting research to identify opportunities for developing a web-based eligibility rules service that could be used to hep states make eligibility determinations for a human services program.

 > Presentation: **[Exploring an Eligibility Rules Service](https://github.com/18F/eligibility-rules-service/files/1643282/eligibility-rules-service-explanation.pdf)**